 This film provides examples of:

 - Aborted Arc: A lot of these.
 Or are there?
-Thanks to the constant art shifting, it is rather hard to tell what is and what isn't supposed to be there.
+Thanks to the constant art shifts, it is hard to tell what is and what isn't supposed to be there.

 - All There in the Manual: It's a good thing the back of the cover describes the entire movie from start to finish, because otherwise we'd never know what we were watching.
 Apparently somewhere during the hour-and-a-half of tanks and explosions is the plot about saving a scientist.